By on 2021-10-15 -

-I've driven petrol and diesel versions of the DS 4 (or DS4 as they were badged beforehand) and they have decent to superb performance with very good handling and roadholding.
+I've driven petrol and diesel versions and they have decent to superb performance with safe handling and good roadholding.

-But it's the two more powerful petrol models you want if you really enjoy your driving.
+It's the 210bhp petrol you want if you really enjoy your driving.
 They are smooth and beautifully tuneful power units and while never intrusive, rev sweetly up a wide rev range.

 The clutch is light, the gearchange sweet, the brakes superb and the higher than average driving position marvellous.

-After 2015, all models came with an alarm, traction control, audio remote controls, electric heated mirrors, aircon, front foglights, alloys and cruise.
+Mid-range DSign Nav models come with an alarm, traction control, audio remote controls, electric heated mirrors, air conditioning, alloys and cruise.

 Although the rear door apertures are a little narrow, there is enough space for one six footer to sit comfortably behind another.